The League of Gentlemen Are Behind You!

-The League of Gentlemen Are Behind You! is a pantomime-themed stage show by The League of Gentlemen.
+The League of Gentlemen Are Behind You! was a pantomime-themed stage show by The League of Gentlemen.
 It was their second major UK tour; it premiered in 2005.
 The whimsical, pantomime nature of the show was a departure from their trademark dark humour.
 Almost all the material performed was new and original.

 A performance filmed at the Hammersmith Apollo, Hammersmith, was released on DVD Video.

+Shows

+The tour dates were as followed;